Jonathan2251/lbd/source/ctrlflow.rst

 ---------------------------------------------

 LLVM uses functional pass both in code generation and optimization.
-Following the 3 tiers of compiler architecture, LLVM do much optimization in middle tier of LLVM IR, SSA form.
+Following the 3 tiers of compiler architecture, LLVM do most optimization in middle tier of LLVM IR, SSA form.
 Beyond middle tier optimization, there are opportunities in optimization which depend on backend features.
 The "fill delay slot" in Mips is an example of backend optimization used in pipeline RISC machine.
-You can migrate from Mips if your backend is a pipeline RISC with delay slot.
+You can port it from Mips if your backend is a pipeline RISC with delay slot.
 In this section, we apply the "delete useless jmp" in Cpu0 backend optimization.
 This algorithm is simple and effective to be a perfect tutorial in optimization.
-Through this example, you can understand how to add an optimization pass and coding your complicate optimization algorithm on your backend in real project.
+Through this example, you can understand how to add an optimization pass and coding your complicated optimization algorithm on your backend in real project.

 Chapter8_2/ supports "delete useless jmp" optimization algorithm which add codes as follows,